How to Reconcile FBA Shipments

 It's going to give us some options -- the first question is, "Did this come from your warehouse, a prep center, or the supplier directly?" and you have to choose which one did it.
 You also have this option of "None" and just do a one-time reconcile.

 Another option is this one-time reconcile where it will not create a purchase order or a work order.
-You just click that "None (One-time Shipment/R.A.)" button and you can just send it directly into FBA without creating a P.O. or a W.O., bypass SoStocked's purchase order/work order system, and it will just put it on that arbitrary timeline into FBA and count it as incoming.
+You just click that "None (One-time Shipment/R.A.)" button and you can just send it directly into FBA without creating a P.O. or a W.O., bypass SoStocked's purchase order/work order system.
+Instead of using your default lead time, the system will set a 20-day lead time for your timeline.
+This 20-day number was voted on by our early adoptors who said that it can take up to 10 days to get inventory to Amazon and another 10 days to check in.
+But remember, as soon as Amazon scans that inventory, no matter how many days we have left on that 20-day lead time, it will skip to "Receiving" and the inbound inventory will display as arriving "Tomorrow" until it's fully checked in.

 Now, the forecasts are basically taking all of your adjusted velocities which are these numbers here -- all the inventory that you have at every various stage of production, to transferring, to checking in at FBA, to already at FBA -- to figure out how many days do you have left until you stockout.